aryan-cs/bet-buds/README.md

-# bet buds | A friend group betting app
+# wato | what are the odds...

-This app is inspired from the popular show Brooklyn Nine-Nine, which features a game called Boyle Bingo.
+A social betting app inspired from the popular show Brooklyn Nine-Nine, which features a game called Boyle Bingo.

 ## Authors